 You will likely have to complete some combination of these steps.
 The exact combination depends on the products and features you are implementing, the type of data you are accessing, and how you will use that data.

 The easiest way to determine if your app will need review is to refer to the product documentation for each product you are implementing.
 Each documentation set should contain a requirements or app review section which lists the app review steps you will have to complete, as well as any special requirements that are not part of app review.

-You can begin the review process at any time, but we recommend that you begin a submission only after you have thoroughly tested your app in development mode.
+You can begin the review process at any time, and you can edit your submission before it is reviewed, but we recommend that you begin a submission only after you have thoroughly tested your app in development mode and you are ready for release.
 If your app has already gone through App Review and has been approved for specific products, changing product settings or adding new products, permissions, or features, may require you to complete the review process again.

 Note that if your app is in Live mode and you want to add new permissions, features, or products, follow our App Review for Live Apps guidelines which will help with submission.

-To begin general App Review, sign into your app's App Dashboard and locate the App Review link in the left-hand navigation menu.
+To begin general App Review, sign into your app's App Dashboard, select the app you want reviewed, and locate the App Review link in the left-hand navigation menu.

 Click it and you should see an interface to begin the process.
 Keep in mind that some products require Product Review, which you can access and submit from each product's tab in the dashboard.
 You can submit both general app review and product-specific review at the same time.

-Note that product-specific permissions, which you can request through Product Review, do not appear here.
+Note that some product-specific permissions, which you can request through Product Review, do not appear here.

 All features require review.
 Features correspond to specific functionality, products, or APIs.
 When you select a feature, it will list any login permission that you may need to include in your submission.
 We also recommend that you read each product's documentation set for detailed App Review instructions.